 - The ones that have helped you achieve goals

 - Your core values.
-This is becoming more and more noticeable.
+This is increasingly appreciated.

 - Other strengths

 Here you can download in Excel the box with the Types of Strengths.

 Only the others / Just me

 What sets you apart, what you do best

 |Elements in which you clearly stand out from the rest|

 Skills and competencies

 |What you know how to do well, what you've learned and master|